 The feed-in-tariff, a credit your electricity retailer pays you for your exported energy, has changed over time.
 While the minimum feed-in-tariff is set each year by the Essential Services Commission, some electricity retailers offer more than the minimum amount.

 Be sure to consider the cost of buying electricity also, as a higher feed-in-tariff may not be the best value for you if it also comes with a higher cost per kilowatt hour of electricity, or a higher daily supply charge.
-Visit the Victorian Energy Compare website to compare electricity offers based on your household’s circumstances and energy bills.
+Visit the Victorian Energy Compare website to compare electricity offers.

 For more information on the current minimum feed-in-tariff, visit the Victorian State Government website.